-Readings on regionalization and globalization in historical perspective
+Readings on regionalization and globalization in historical perspective b.
+Regionalization and Crisis in Europe

-- Tanja A. Börzel and Thomas Risse "Three Cheers for Comparative Regionalism" in T.A.Börzel/T.Risse (eds.), Oxford Handbook for Comparative Regionalism, Oxford University Press, forthcoming 2016 (will email) - McNamara, Kathleen (2015) "The Forgotten Problem of Embeddedness: History Lessons for the Euro" in The Future of the Euro eds.
+Tanja A. Börzel and Thomas Risse "Three Cheers for Comparative Regionalism" in T.A.Börzel/T.Risse (eds.), Oxford Handbook for Comparative Regionalism, Oxford University Press, 2016 (find in Oxford online or will email)

+McNamara, Kathleen (2015) "The Forgotten Problem of Embeddedness: History Lessons for the Euro" in The Future of the Euro eds.
 Mark Blyth and Matthias Matthijs (Oxford: Oxford University Press)